splendiddata/login_hook/README.md

 be invoked for every body/thing that logs in to the database.
 In fact the function will be executed every time that a new process starts on behalf of a user session, so also if you are for example logged in with psql and use \c to reconnect.
-And also sessions started by dblink or fdw will trigger execution ofn the login() function.
+And also sessions started by dblink or fdw will trigger execution of the login() function.

 Having public access granted to everybody might tempt people to execute the